ivan-hc/Steam-appimage/README.md

 |---- conty.sh
 ```
 1. The AppRun is the core script of the AppImage
-2. The .desktop file of Virtualbox
+2. The .desktop file of Steam
-3. The icon of Virtualbox
+3. The icon of Steam
 4. The Arch Linux container named "conty.sh", it contains Steam.

 Points 1, 2 and 3 are the essential elements of any AppImage.